RGBCube/JsonWrapper/README.md

-# ClutterDB
+# 🈷️ ClutterDB
 Extremely simple JSON database which behaves like a dict.

 This was made for ClutterBot (still in development).
-# Usage
+# 📥 Usage
 Clone [this](https://github.com/Clutter-Cluster/ClutterDB/blob/main/db.py) file into your project folder.

 Add `from db import CluttterDB` to the top of your project.
-# Docs
+# 📄 Docs
 ## `db.set(key: str, value, *, pathmagic="")`
-Sets the key to the value in the JSON. if the `pathmagic` is given, it will spit it by the `+`'s and make dicts(or use existing ones) until it finishes, then it will set the value to the key in the last dict.
+Sets the key to the value in the JSON.

+if the `pathmagic` kwarg is given, it will spit it by the `+`'s and make dicts(or use existing ones) until it finishes, then it will set the value to the key in the last dict.
 ## `db.get(key: str, *, default=None)`
 Returns the value of the key in the json, if the key isn't set in the json, it returns the default kwarg.
 ## `db.all()`